-Kenneth V. Cockrel Jr. is the Executive Director of Habitat for Humanity Detroit and also resides in the City of Detroit.
+Kenneth V. Cockrel Jr. is an independent consultant who lives and works in the City of Detroit.

-Previously, Ken served as the Executive Director for the Detroit Future City Implementation Office.
+Previously, Ken served as the Executive Director for the Detroit Future City Implementation Office from January of 2014 through June of 2015.
 In that capacity, Ken led a 13 person team in efforts to realize the potential of the Detroit Strategic Framework, a 353 page document which lays out a 50-year land use vision for Detroit.

 Prior to this, Ken had an illustrious political career, serving on the Detroit City Council for 16 years, including one term as City Council president, and after serving four terms on the Wayne County Commission.
 He also served as Mayor of Detroit in 2008-09, following Mayor Kwame Kilpatrick’s resignation.